wlads/reefpoints/_posts/2013-03-21-capybara-and-unique-labels.md

 fill_in '[data-name="password_confirmation"]', :with => '123456'
 {% endhighlight %}

 Doesn't sit right with me.
+Users are looking at the text, not the selectors.
+I get that apps have the ability to show different languages but that doesn't conern me, I don't need to test if the Rails `i18n` works or not.
+I just care about asserting the happy and sad paths in my app.

 So, to fix this problem simply add the following code into your `test_helper.rb`

 {% highlight ruby %}